New Moon on

 True anomaly ∠169.2°

-The true anomaly is ∠169.2°.
-At the beginning of the next synodic month the true anomaly is going to be ∠192.1°.
+The true anomaly of the Moon orbit is ∠169.2° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠192.1°.

-13 days after point of perigee on 13 July 2014 at 08:27 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 28 July 2014 at 03:27 in ♌ Leo.
+13 days since point of perigee on 13 July 2014 at 08:27 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 28 July 2014 at 03:27 in ♌ Leo.

 Distance to Moon 404 461 km